 Some non-Delta benefits include travel insurance, cell phone insurance, and reimbursement for Global Entry/TSA PreCheck application fees.

-• Welcome Bonus: Earn 95,000 bonus miles after you spend $6,000 in purchases on your new card in your first six months
+- Welcome Bonus: Earn 70,000 bonus miles after you spend $5,000 in eligible purchases on your new card in your first six months of card membership.

 Can I Get Preapproved?